openfun/jitsi-meet-torture-rocket/README.md

 Then, edit this file with your credentials and the values you want for the tests.

-- The number of selenium nodes depends on the size of the tests you want to perform.
+- `TF_VAR_number_of_selenium_node` defines the number of selenium nodes which depends on the size of the tests you want to perform.
+One selenium node is equivalent to one participant in a conference.

-- According to this, you can use either bigger or smaller instance on Scaleway for the JMT image and the instance type.
+- `SCALEWAY_INSTANCE_TYPE` defines the size of the JMT image you want to use.
+You can use either bigger or smaller instance on Scaleway.
+A Dev-S size is equivalent to two participants.

 ### Run